sim1hill/sim1hill.github.io/_posts/2015-04-21-SimCodes-a-blog-is-born.md

 {% gist sim1hill/1e4cc342917739c56b2f %}

-That's basically all I needed to populate a ton of fileds across my blog.
+That's basically all I needed to populate a ton of files across my blog.

 Despite being just a series of files with styles, templates, photos and files with a handfull of different file types when I started digging in I realized that it is eerily similar to using a CMS (more on that in a bit!).
 I made my discovery on the same day that we started learning ERB, which means that luckily I was able to make some sense of what this is and learn a bit more about why ERB makes Ruby so powerful.
 It got me thinking about ERB and the practical applications of being able to make dynamic webpages and why it's great for creating things like easy to use blog templates.